The Silent Star: Cast

 Julius Ongewe was a medical student in Leipzig from Nigeria or Kenya.
 He was the first black actor to be portrayed travelling in space.

-Despite a diverse cast, gender and racial attitudes are not much different than in American science fiction films of that era, with Ogimura spending most of the time dispensing liquid food to the crew, while Talua fills a "service-oriented" crew position (which is opoosite to central role of Black pilot Robert Smith in the novel)..
+Despite a diverse cast, gender and racial attitudes are not much different than in American science fiction films of that era, with Ogimura being framed as delicate because she is a woman and in the caretaking position of ship nurse, while Talua fills a "service-oriented" crew position (which is opposite to central role of Black pilot Robert Smith in the novel).

 Production

 The story is based on the 1951 science fiction novel The Astronauts by Stanisław Lem.
 Lem was approached by Kurt Maetzig from DEFA with an idea to make a film adaptation of Lem's novel, possibly because Lem was widely known in Poland and abroad at the time.
 The Astronauts was likely chosen due to the recent advancements in rocket technology and the popularity of space travel in science fiction.
 The story also expressed many socialist ideals, appropriate for the state-owned studio.

 The DEFA director Herbert Volkmann, responsible for finance, as well as other officials of the GDR, were strict with the project: they had ideological concerns about the script, and new writers were brought in to work on it.
 Eventually, twelve different versions of the script were created.

 In the film's original East German and Polish release, the Earth spaceship sent to Venus is named Kosmokrator.

 The film was shot mostly in East Germany.
 The outdoors scenes were shot in the area of Zakopane, Poland and the airfield of Berlin-Johannisthal and special effects in Babelsberg Studio and in a studio in Wrocław, Poland.
 The spaceship mock-up at the airfield became the subject of a hoax in the newspaper Der Kurier: the front page presented the spaceship as a failed attempt at spaceflight in the Soviet occupation zone.

 The film was noted for early extensive usage of "electronic sounds" on its soundtrack.
 Electronic music and noises illustrated the work of the computer that deciphers the alien message, the message itself, and the eerie landscape of Venus devastated by the nuclear catastrophe.
 Markowski, who produced the musical score, was assisted by sound engineer Krzysztof Szlifirski from the Experimental Studio of Polish Radio, with some sound effects added at the laboratory of the Military Academy of Technology in Warsaw and with post-production at DEFA.

 Ernst Kunstmann was in charge of special effects.